-Monmouthshire County Council has taken forward a number of measures during 2020 in pursuit of improving local air quality.
+Monmouthshire County Council has taken forward several measures during 2021 in pursuit of improving local air quality.
 Details of all measures completed, in progress or planned are set out in Table 1.2.
 More detail on these measures can be found in the Air Quality Action Plan relating to each designated AQMA.